jackfoxy/urQL/docs/ref-ch01-introduction.md

 All object names follow the hoon rules for terms, i.e. character set restricted to lower-case alpha-numeric and hypen characters and first character must be alphabetic.

-Column, table, and other aliases provide an alternative to referencing the qualified object name and follow the hoon term naming standards except that upper-case alphabetic characters are allowed and alias evaluation is case agnositc, e.g. `t1` and `T1` represent the same alias.
+Column, table, and other aliases provide an alternative to referencing the qualified object name and follow the hoon term naming standard, except that upper-case alphabetic characters are permitted and alias evaluation is case agnositc, e.g. `t1` and `T1` represent the same alias.

-All objects in the database *sys* and namespace *sys* are owned by the system and read only for all user commands.
-The namespace *sys* may not be specified in any other database.
+All objects in the database *sys* and namespace *sys* are system-owned and read-only for all user commands.
+The namespace *sys* may not be specified in any user-defined database.

-## Common hints used throughout the reference
+## Common structures throughout the reference
+The following are some common language structures used throughout the reference:

 ```
-<db-qualifer> ::=
-  { <database>.<namespace>. | <database>.. | <namespace>. }
+<db-qualifer> ::= { <database>.<namespace>. | <database>.. | <namespace>. }
 ```

+Provides the fully qualified path to a `<table>` or `<view>` object on the host ship.

+`<database>` defaults to the current-databse property of the Obelisk agent.

+`<namespace>` defaults to 'dbo' (database owner).

 ```
 <ship-qualifer> ::=